-This document incorporates the 2022 updates with all other active feedback and improvement process guidance so that all current information is contained in this document.
-Earlier iterations that have been superseded by the information in this document are retired and retained in the KPT Document Library for historical purposes.
-These retired document links appear in gray font.
+This document incorporates the 2025 updates into the preexisting feedback and improvement process guidance so that all current information is contained in this document.
+Earlier iterations that have been superseded by the information in this document are retired and retained in the KPT Document Library

+Archives for historical purposes.

-Earlier this year, the Technical Standards Working Group's feedback and improvement process resulted in the release of the improved Technical Standards Manual Version 3.0 and the release of the PACE ITPR Workbook that will simplify the approval process and standardize 3rd party reviewer submissions.
-All updated guidance can be found on the Keeping PACE in Texas Document Library.
+The Technical Standards Manual Version 3.2 and the PACE ITPR Workbook v3.3 have been modified to incorporate the updated Underwriting Standards.
+All can be found on the Keeping PACE in Texas Document Library.

-The Keeping PACE in Texas Board gratefully appreciates the leadership of Steve Minick, chair of the Underwriting Working Group and thanks each of the 58 volunteers in 2022 for their work to update the underwriting best practices below.
+The Keeping PACE in Texas Board gratefully appreciates the leadership of Steve Wiese, chair of the Underwriting Working Group and thanks each of the 50 volunteers in 2024-2025 for their work to update the underwriting best practices below.
+The Board also extends its gratitude to the founding chair of the Underwriting Working Group, Steve Minick, for 10 years of volunteer service.